Simon-He95/filename-detection/README.md

 </p>
 <p align="center"> English | <a href="./README_zh.md">简体中文</a></p>

-Detect the space string that may exist after the new file or file renaming, give an error pop-up window, and it can be repaired with one click.
+Detect the space string that may exist after the new file or file rename, give an error pop-up window, and it can be repaired with one click.
+It is added to detect whether the English word spelling of the file name is correct.
+This keyword will read the user's user and workspace settings and the words deemed reasonable.

 ![demo](/assets/demo.gif)